saxoflowlabs/saxoflow-starter/README.md

-# 🧰 SaxoFlow: Beginner-Friendly RTL Development Flow (v0.3)
+# 🧰 SaxoFlow: Beginner-Friendly RTL Development Flow

-**SaxoFlow** is a modular, CLI-based open-source environment for simulating, verifying, synthesizing, and implementing digital logic designs — tailored for students, self-learners, and new digital designers.
+**SaxoFlow** is a modular, CLI-driven open-source environment for simulating, verifying, synthesizing, and implementing digital hardware—designed for students, self-learners, and aspiring digital designers.
-It supports **both FPGA and ASIC flows**, and comes pre-integrated with industry-grade open-source tools.
+It streamlines **FPGA and ASIC flows** with pre-integrated open-source tools, unified setup, and robust diagnostics.

 ---